OpenMined/SyMPC/README.rst

 Installation
 ############

 SyMPC is a companion library for PySyft.
-Therefore, we will need to install pysyft among other dependencies.
-We recommend using a virtual environment like conda.
+Therefore, we will need to install PySyft among other dependencies.
+We recommend using a virtual environment like `conda`.

 .. code:: bash